-But much to my doctor’s surprise, as well as most everyone else’s, I would start to improve in ways that they’d never anticipated.
-I would even go on to return to my medical practice in just five short months, something they initially thought was nearly impossible.
+Much to my doctor’s surprise, as well as most everyone else’s, I would start to improve in ways they’d never anticipated.
+I would even go on to return to my medical practice in just five short months, something they said was going to be nearly impossible.

-Now, I was beyond thankful for this unexpected and rather miraculous recovery.
-But it led me to carry the false belief that I’d be back to my old self in no time.
+I was and still am beyond thankful for this unexpected and rather miraculous recovery but it led me to believe I’d be back to my old self and old normal in no time.
 I thought my doctors had been wrong in their initial predictions.

-When I finally started to feel the weight of my new reality, I became overwhelmed.
-I’d always been sure of what lied ahead but now it all seemed so unclear.
-I had no idea what my family and I’s future was going to look like.
+When I finally started to grasp the tremendous weight of this new reality, I became overwhelmed.
+I’d always been so sure of what lied ahead, but now everything was so unknown.
+I really had no idea what my future or what my “new normal” was going to look like.

-All this uncertainty and confusion resulted in me becoming quite upset with God and frustratingly asking him all kinds of questions:
+All this uncertainty and confusion resulted in me becoming quite angry with God and I started asking him all kinds of questions:

 “What had I done to deserve this?”

-“Hadn’t I been doing everything a good Christian’s supposed to do?”
+“Hadn’t I been doing everything a Christian’s supposed to?”

-“What are you trying to teach me and wasn’t there an easier way to do it than this?
+“What are you even trying to teach me and couldn’t there have been an easier way?

 “Why do I need to go to a “church” conference?

-“How much more could there possibly be for me to learn about God and Jesus?”
+“How much more could there possibly be for me to learn about my Christian faith?”

 “I know your deeds, that you are neither hot nor cold.
 I wish you were either one or the other!
 So, because you are lukewarm-neither hot nor cold-I am about to spit you out of my mouth.”
 Revelation 3:15-16.

-Now, this wasn't an unfamiliar verse to me.
+This wasn't an unfamiliar verse to me.
 It was one I'd heard plenty of times before.
-But this time something was different!
-I heard it in a brand new way!
-You see, in the past, I'd always be thinking, “Man, I'd hate to be one of the lukewarm."
-But this time I felt like, “That verse is talking about me!
-I'm one of them!"
+But this time something was different.
+I heard it in a brand new way.